Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Bootstrap Samplers

-As an illustration, we consider a simple linear regression example by generating a data set from the model with $n=1000$, $p=10$, its coefficients being a sequence of equi-spaced values between -2 and 2, and $\sigma^2=2$.
+As an illustration, we consider a simple linear regression example by generating a data set from the model with $n=1000$, $p=10$, the coefficients being a sequence of equi-spaced values between $-2$ and $2$, and $\sigma^2=2$.
 Each covariate is drawn i.i.d. from $N(0,1)$, and the regression variance is set to one.
 The resulting domain dimension of a vanilla $G$ is 1000.
-When we use 100 subgroups (10 observations in each subgroup), the input dimension is reduced to 100 from the original 1000 but the resulting bootstrap confidence intervals (CIs) are nearly identical to those from the standard bootstrap (Figure~ref{fig:block}).
-Even when the number of subgroups is tiny ($S=5$), the obtained CIs are acceptable.
-This result is further confirmed by Figure \ref{fig:hist_GMS}, which shows individual histograms of bootstrap distributions with varying subgroup sizes.
-While the location of the subgroup bootstrap distribution is close to that of the target one for $S=5$, the variability tends to be underestimated.
-As $S$ increases, the quality of the approximation of the subgroup bootstrap distribution improves significantly.
+Figure \ref{fig:hist_GMS} shows individual histograms of bootstrap distributions with varying subgroup sizes.
+Even when the number of subgroups is tiny ($S=5$), the obtained bootstrap distributions are acceptable, although the variability tends to be underestimated.
+As $S$ increases ($S=25$), the quality of the approximation of the subgroup bootstrap distribution improves significantly.
 When $S=100$, the subgroup bootstrap distributions are indistinguishable from the target ones.
-Not only for this toy example, in all applications we have examined, we observe that the subgroup bootstrap with $S=100$ is sufficiently accurate.
-We thus set subgroup bootstrap with $S=100$ as a default of the GBS (and GMS) henceforth.
+When we use 100 subgroups (10 observations in each subgroup), the input dimension is reduced to 100 from the original $1000$ but the resulting bootstrap distributions are nearly identical to those from the standard bootstrap (see Figure~\ref{fig:block}).

-More details on the theoretical justification of subgroup bootstrap can be found in the Appendix.
-One remark is that under some regularity conditions, the subgroup bootstrap consistency can be achieved when $S$ is of a higher order than $\sqrt{n}$.
-This fact implies that even though setting $S=100$ empirically performs well, a larger subgroup size can be considered for excessively large data sets.
+{\bf Remark. } Under some regularity conditions, one can show that the subgroup bootstrap is consistent when $S$ is of a higher order than $\sqrt{n}$ (see the Supplementary Materials for a formal proof).